matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>How does the rental fee work?</summary><br/>

-You can initiate a rental by paying the initial rental fee, which covers the cost of the rental for **one week**.
-After the first week, the rental switches to **daily**.
-The daily rental fee will automatically deduct from your <code>Game & Rental Balance</code> until either the rental is terminated or the DEGEN is no longer available for rent.
+You can initiate a rental by paying the initial rental fee, which covers the cost of the rental for one week.
+After the first week, the rental switches to daily.
+The daily rental fee will automatically deduct from your <code>Game & Rental Balance</code> until either the rental is terminated or the DEGEN is no longer available for rent.<br/><br/>

 View your <code>Game & Rental Balance</code> by opening our [app](https://app.niftyleague.com), clicking <code>My Dashboard</code> in the side navigation, then [<code>Overview</code>](https://app.niftyleague.com/dashboard), which opens your dashboard where <code>Game & Rental Balance</code> is visible.